There Is No Reason to Fear the Proctologist

-With a little bit of education and advice from family or friends who have “been there” before you, you will sail through the visit and will be glad that you made it through.
+With a little bit of education – and advice from family or friends who have “been there” before you – you will sail through the visit and will be glad that you went.

 - Rectal bleeding